NotARoomba/Asteroids/README.md

 # Asteroids

-Originally a C++ asteroids clone, it has now bee ported to web.
+Originally a C++ asteroids clone, it has now been ported to web.